 While there’s a simple visual timeline of progress, Trello also shows you how your team is getting along with the cards.
 Cards stack up in different lists, which you can create to represent different phases of completion.
 That way, you know exactly what’s left to do and who’s responsible for which tasks.

-Finally, workflow automation can save you time as you can create shortcuts for recurring or trivial tasks that can eat into team productivity.
+Finally, workflow automation saves you time as you can create shortcuts for recurring or trivial tasks that eat into team productivity.

 What are the most popular features of Trello?